wuqianliang/ND013/advanced lane finding/writeup_template.md

 ![alt text][image4]

 #### 4. Describe how (and identify where in your code) you identified lane-line pixels and fit their positions with a polynomial?

-Then I did some other stuff and fit my lane lines with a 2nd order polynomial kinda like this:
+First I use histogram of pixels to find the bottm point of left and right lane lines of image, then I use 9 sliding windows to search the lane pixel from bottom to up.
+Recurrently  I use `+/-100 pixels margin` and `window_height` to make search window to search lane pixels and filter good lane pixel area by `min_num_pixels` threshhold.
+After extracted left and right line pixel positions, use np.polyfit to fit 2nd order polynomial curve kinda like this：

 ![alt text][image5]

 #### 5. Describe how (and identify where in your code) you calculated the radius of curvature of the lane and the position of the vehicle with respect to center.

 I did this in `lines 350 through 386` in my code in `Advanced_Lane_Finding.py`

 #### 6. Provide an example image of your result plotted back down onto the road such that the lane area is identified clearly.